 If you’ve read my posts on Zurich and Neunkirch, or better yet been to either one of them yourself, you’ll have seen how beautiful they are.
 Schaffhausen holds just as much of that typically quaint, Swiss feel as the other towns.
 Being home to a section of the Rhine itself it’s a lovely place to visit for a few hours, and is easy to get to by train in about ten minutes if you set off from the iconic Rhine Falls in Neuhausen (post on this to follow).

-Something I noticed in Switzerland is how people love to spend their afternoons basking in the sun on the river banks or boating down the Rhine, some even swimming in it as though it’s some kind of lazy lagoon at a water park.
-If you saw someone doing that in a British river you’d deeply question their sanity and potentially run for help.
-Not in Switzerland.
-These people would literally float along, boat-less, right up to the point where the stop signs began to appear on bridges, which basically translate to “seriously stop and get the hell out right now otherwise you’re going down the falls in a matter of minutes”.
-Strange, but another thing about Switzerland that I adore.
+Something I noticed in Switzerland is how people love to spend their afternoons basking in the sun on the river banks or boating down the Rhine, some even swimming in it as though it’s some kind of lazy lagoon at a water park, despite the not to distant “stop” signs that began to appear on bridges just ahead of the falls!

 Next up, we visit Neuhausen to see the falls themselves.